AllexFrolov/Gender-classifier/README.md

 ## Description
 This is an example of a pipeline for training and running a model.
 A [dataset](https://drive.google.com/file/d/1-HUNDjcmSqdtMCvEkVlI0q43qlkcXBdK/view) with people's faces is used as data.
 The task is to determine the gender by the face.<br>
 * A convolutional neural network class was created with the ability to save and load weights.
 * To better train the model on the dataset, augmentation was applied.
+And the scheduler is used (ReduceLROnPlateau)
 * Also implemented classes for reading images from disk only for batch, functions for training the model
 ## [Requerements](https://github.com/AllexFrolov/NtechLab-testing_task/blob/master/requirements.txt)
 ## Training model